 Want to keep your home cool in the hot, summer months without having to empty your wallet?
-Attic fans are a great, inexpensive way to make your air conditioner more efficient and substantially lower your utility bills.
-Attics can reach 150 degrees or more in the summer, especially in hot locations like Phoenix or Tampa.
-To alleviate the heat you can install an attic fan which will pull in the outside air and force out the hot attic air, lowering your air conditioning bill by 20% or more.
+Attic fans are a great, inexpensive way to make your air conditioner more efficient and slash your utility bills.
+Attics can reach 150 degrees or more in the summer, especially in hot locations like Phoenix or Tampa (yikes!).
+To beat the heat, install an attic fan which will pull in the outside air and force out the hot attic air, lowering your air conditioning cost by 20% or more.

-The cost of an electrical fan and installation is relatively inexpensive, and once installed requires almost no maintenance.
-Additionally, over time, an attic fan will keep you from having to spend money on roof maintenance, as heat can damage your shingles.
-You may see asphalt shingles with curled-up corners or bulges, both signs of a too-hot attic.
+The cost of an electric fan and its installation is relatively low.
+Once installed, an attic fan requires almost no maintenance.
+Additionally, over time, an attic fan will reduce the amount of money you need to spend on roof maintenance due to heat-damaged damaged shingles.
+(Asphalt shingles may develop curled-up corners or bulges, both signs of a too-hot attic.)

-Electricians will usually charge between $30 and $75 an hour to install an attic fan, depending on the location, ease of access, and complexity of the project.
+Cost to hire a licensed electrician: between $50 and $100 an hour (excluding trip fees and supplies) to install an attic fan, depending on the location, ease of access, and complexity of the project.

-Proper insulation and ventilation is an important factor in keeping your home as cool as possible.
-Without proper insulation a large amount of cool air will escape and be lost, and hot air will seep into the rest of your home.
+- Proper insulation.
+Without proper insulation, a large amount of cool air will escape and be lost, and hot air will seep into the rest of your home.
 In the winter the converse effect will occur, raising your heating bills.

-Ventilation is also important, for both warm and cold seasons.
-During cold months improper venting can lead to moisture buildup, which, if not able to escape, can rot the entire roof.
-In the summer months, the stagnant, hot air will have no place to escape and will dry out roof supports.
-You can increase ventilation by installing gable, soffit and other roof vents.
+- Ventilation.
+During the cold months, improper venting may lead to moisture buildup, which can rot your entire roof, if it's not able to escape.
+In the summer months, stagnant hot air will dry out roof supports.
+Increase ventilation by installing gable, soffit, and other roof vents.

 Whether you opt for an electric- or solar-powered fan, you’ll be doing a great service to your home as well as your family.
 Not only will you stay cool, you’ll also save a lot of money.